Ep 84 | Fundamental Improvement Over Incremental Change (w/ Xavier (Tianhao) Chi)

 The show for founders building real deep tech.

-Each episode features technical builders and early-stage founders in AI, robotics, and hardware — breaking down how they ship, grow, and learn.
+Each episode features founders, executives, and builders in AI, robotics, and hardware — breaking down how they build, scale, and learn.

 We talk about systems, mistakes, GTM strategy, funding lessons, and how to move from research to traction.